 Lesson visits, observations, assessments and outcomes in Science books demonstrate children’s acquisition of identified key knowledge, understanding and skills.
 Discussions with children show that they are able to talk about their learning and make links between new teaching and previous learning.

-Displays map out the pupils’ learning journey and, as they progress through the school, they develop a deeper knowledge, understanding and appreciation of the working scientifically skills and year group appropriate goals.
+Displays and learning walls map out the pupils’ learning journey and, as they progress through the school, they develop a deeper knowledge, understanding and appreciation of the working scientifically skills and year group appropriate goals.

 A strong emphasis is placed on questioning which helps pupils gain a coherent knowledge and understanding of Scientific processes and how this relates to their everyday lives.
 Through the study of Science, we can see that our pupils learn to research through primary and secondary sources, observe over time, pattern seek, fair-test, identify, and classify.
 Such skills will serve them well as they move onto secondary school and beyond.